atbcb/ICTTestingBaseline/_baselines/14Links.md

 ### Limitations, Assumptions, Exceptions

 -   [From Understanding SC 2.4.4](https://www.w3.org/WAI/WCAG22/Understanding/link-purpose-in-context): There may be situations where the purpose of the link is supposed to be unknown or obscured.
 For instance, a game may have links identified only as door \#1, door \#2, and door \#3.
 This link text would be sufficient because the purpose of the links is to create suspense for all users.
+-   [programmatically determined link context](https://www.w3.org/TR/WCAG22/#dfn-programmatically-determined-link-context) is additional information that can be programmatically determined from relationships with a link, combined with the link text, and presented to users in different modalities
+    - Example: In HTML, information that is programmatically determinable from a link in English includes text that is in the same paragraph, list, or table cell as the link or in a table header cell that is associated with the table cell that contains the link.
 -   The combination of an element's accessible name and accessible description is its text alternative.

 ### 14.A Test Procedure for Link Purpose (In Context)